Parks & Recreation Coalition of Brookhaven (PARC)

 EcoAddendum is thrilled again to partner with the City of Brookhaven for our signature Parks and Greenspace Stewardship classes and volunteer events!

-• Classes take place approximately once per month for 12 class sessions.
+• Classes take place approximately once per month - one Work Event per month

 • Participants gain in-depth about the ecology, character, and forest dynamics of local parks and greenspaces, including tree, shrub, vine, native and invasive plant ID, how to recognize old growth forest remnants, and best practices for caring for natural places, from parks to backyards!